Filing and defending invalidation actions

 Why not contact Albright IP and let us help you?

 The trademark attorneys at Albright IP can advise you on the best and most cost effective strategy to take when filing or defending an invalidation action.
 Simply fill out the contact form on the left hand side of this page.
-Alternatively, give us a call.
+Alternatively, If you would like further information, please email us directly here or call +44 (0) 1242 691 801 to speak to a qualified British and European Trade Mark attorney.